 This is one of the premier coastal hotels in the region, and the lofty rates reflect the Surf & Sand's popularity and incomparable location.
 Compared with some of the larger high-end resorts in coastal Orange County, such as the Ritz-Carlton in Laguna Niguel and Montage Laguna Beach, the Surf & Sand is more intimate (at 167 rooms and suites) and less formal.
 All rooms have water views, and even the standard units are quite large, at 400 square feet, with marble entryways, Wi-Fi connectivity docks, flat-screen TVs, and good-size balconies from which you can watch the sun set over the ocean.

-You can up the wow factor by booking one of the breathtaking suites - here, things start to get downright plush, as suites have separate parlors and patios, and as you ascend to the top units, whirlpool baths, wet bars, fireplaces, and enormous sundecks.
+You can up the wow factor by booking one of the breathtaking and plush suites with separate parlors and patios, and, as you ascend to the top units, also feature whirlpool baths, wet bars, fireplaces, and enormous sundecks.

 Additional amenities include a beachfront pool, and a small but well-equipped fitness center.
 If being as close as possible to the beach and ocean is a priority, you really can't beat this hotel.